graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * `interfaces`: The set of interfaces that this interface implements.
 * `possibleTypes` returns the list of types that implement this interface.
   They must be object types.
 * All other fields must return {null}.

+#### Tagged

+Tagged types are an abstract type where exactly one field out of a list of potential fields must be present.
+The possible fields of a tagged type are explicitly listed out in `fields`.
+No modification of a type is necessary to use it as the field type of a tagged type.

+Fields

+* `kind` must return `__TypeKind.TAGGED`.
+* `name` must return a String.
+* `description` may return a String or {null}.
+* `fields`: The set of fields query-able on this type.
+  * Accepts the argument `includeDeprecated` which defaults to {false}.
+If {true}, deprecated fields are also returned.
+  * All fields present must have zero arguments.
+* All other fields must return {null}.